Dream on Monkey Mountain: Synopsis

-After a short epigraph (a quote by Martinican post-colonial political philosopher Franz Fanon), the play opens with a chorus singing a call-and-response while dancers cross the stage.
+After a short epigraph (a quote by Martinican post-colonial political philosopher Frantz Fanon), the play opens with a chorus singing a call-and-response, while dancers cross the stage.
 Two jail cells appear.
 One holds Tigre and Souris, black men in jail for thievery, and the other is empty.
 The biracial Corporal Lestrade appears, dragging Makak, an older black man, whom he throws into the empty cell.
 Lestrade argues with the other prisoners, whom he views as animals, and then hosts an improvised trial.
 Makak, tired and confused, just wants to return to his home on Monkey Mountain.
 He claims an apparition of a white woman inspired him.

 Makak dreams of a time before his arrest.
 His friend Moustique finds Makak on the ground outside his house, recovering from a fit.
 Moustique encourages Makak to come to the market, where they will sell the coal Makak has produced.
 Makak remembers a dream in which the apparition of a white woman told him to go back to Africa.
 Makak announces his desire to do so.

 On a country road, Moustique finds a group of people gathered around a sick man.
 They light hot coals beneath him, hoping to sweat out the illness caused by a snakebite.
 Moustique offers to fetch his friend, a healer, in exchange for bread and money.
 The people accept, and Moustique returns with Makak, who performs a healing ceremony.
 The people are so grateful that they shower Moustique with gifts.
 Moustique wants to use Makak’s healing power for financial gain, but Makak refuses.
 They head toward the market.

 At the market, Lestrade and an Inspector survey the scene.
 Rumors of a powerful healer have preceded them.
 Moustique appears, dressed as Makak, and puts on a show as a healer.
 When his identity is uncovered, the crowd surrounds him and beats him mercilessly as Lestrade watches.
-Makak arrives and runs to his stricken friend, but Moustique dies of his injuries, passing away in Makak’s arms.
+Makak arrives and runs to his stricken friend, but Moustique dies of his injuries, dying in Makak’s arms.
 Makak falls to the ground in a fit.